 - Eliminate or minimize exposure to hazards at the tree and in the surrounding area.

-- Operators of chain saws and other equipment should be trained and the equipment properly maintained.
+- Operators of chain saws and other equipment should be trained, and the equipment should be properly maintained.

-- Determine the tree’s felling direction.
+- Determine the tree’s falling direction.
 Address forward lean, back lean, and/or side lean issues.

 - Determine the proper amount of hinge wood to safely guide the tree’s fall.
 Provide a retreat path to a safe location.